zeeshank1/git-advanced-techniques/git_commands.md

 The file already has a well-structured markdown format with commands categorized and ordered based on their usage.
 However, I’ll refine the structure further, ensure markdown formatting is consistent, and categorize the commands by priority usage for better readability and utility.

-Here is the updated version of the file:      gfgff
+Here is the updated version of the file:
 ---

 # Advanced Git Commands for Power Users